FoSGamers/FoS-DeckPro-Release/README.md

 > - [ ] All build artifacts and large files are in `.gitignore` and **never** committed.
 > - [ ] No build artifacts or large files are present in git history (use `git filter-repo` if needed).
 > - [ ] All code is modular, documented, and tested (with docstrings and unit tests).
+> - [ ] All code is clearly commented, with layman descriptions in code blocks where possible, so anyone can understand what it does and why.
 > - [ ] All configuration and constants are centralized.
 > - [ ] All features are independently enable/disable-able.
 > - [ ] All UI/UX follows a consistent style guide.